Medical Director, Translational Medicine

 We have built a team with exceptional depth of experience, unified by a common vision; to develop gene therapies with the potential to positively impact the lives of the patients and families devastated by rare and life-threatening neurological genetic diseases.
 Though we are proud of what we have achieved to date, we remain relentlessly focused on making that vision a reality.

-- Engage early with patients, families, patient advocacy groups, researchers and clinicians to better understand disease burden, unmet needs, meaningful endpoints, acceptable and feasible clinical development strategies, and opportunities to partner towards the shared goal of finding better treatments.
+- Engages with key stakeholders including clinicians, researchers and patient groups to better understand disease burden, unmet needs, meaningful endpoints, acceptable and feasible clinical development strategies, pathways to rapid diagnosis, as well as opportunities to partner towards the shared goal of finding better treatment.

-- Provide strategic input to maximize platform efficiency by building a platform that shares approaches between programs, including optimized delivery, formulation, monitoring and managing immune responses, IND submission processes, and innovative trial designs for rare genetic disease.
+- Provides strategic input to the gene therapy platform such as optimized delivery, formulation, monitoring and managing immune responses, IND submission processes, and innovative trial designs for rare genetic disease (e.g., adaptive, seamless Phase 1/2 approaches).

-- Maintain scientific awareness regarding advances in indications of interest, regulatory awareness regarding new guidance and rules, and industry awareness regarding trends and competition through literature, conferences and stakeholder interactions.
+- Maintains scientific awareness regarding advances in indications of interest, regulatory awareness regarding new guidance and rules, and industry awareness regarding trends and competition through literature, conferences and stakeholder interactions.

-- Serve as scientific point of reference, ensuring that assigned Translational Medicine programs are firmly grounded in the latest research, and that internal and external communications are consistent with this standard.
+- Serves as a medical and scientific point of reference, ensuring that programs as well as internal and external communications are firmly grounded in the latest research and medical knowledge.

 - Proven ability to thrive in a fast-paced, innovative environment while remaining flexible, proactive, resourceful and efficient.